YifanShenSZ/C6H7N-aniline/Columbus/other/NH2-angles/README.md

 step = 0.1

-The benzene distortion destablize the pi orbitals, so so an A1 pi->pi* (HOMO B1 pi to B1 pi*) state intrudes the A2 pi->Rydberg state from 10 to 14, so 0 to 9 can use 4 states while 10 to 14 can only use 3 states
+An A1 pi->pi* (HOMO B1 pi to B1 pi*) state may intrude, since N-out-of-benzene-plane displacements destablize the pi system (smaller pi-pi* gap) so that pi->pi* states are favored

+Invasion is trivial crossing

+State ordering:
+* 0 to 9: A1, B1, B2, A2
+* 10 to 14: A1, B1, B2, intruder, A2

+5-state data is collected for [10, 14]